What is a Held Order?

-- A held order refers to a market order that requires immediate execution because it needs to be filled immediately.
+- A held order refers to a market order that requires immediate execution.
 Held orders are issued by investors who want to quickly change their exposure to certain stocks.

 - A variation of the held order is the held limit order, where a held order comes with a limit on either the buying or selling price.

 - Held orders are ideal for trading breakouts and closing error positions.
 However, they are not ideal when trading illiquid stocks, as they make a trader incur a huge spread in settling the order.

 Understanding Held Orders

 A trader who receives a held order must act on it immediately.
 It does not give ample discretion to prowl the market to find a better deal as in other exchange orders, particularly the not-held order.
 The major constraint of a held order is time, since the order needs to be immediately filled.
 Let us look at an example of two held orders – a sell held order and a buy held order.

 Sell Held Order

 The sell held order instruction is to sell Alphabet Class A shares with a bid-ask price as below:

 A trader must satisfy the order by matching the highest bid price; in this case, the price is $1,773.
 Through such action, a transaction is executed immediately under normal market conditions.

 The buy held order instruction is to buy Under Armour (UA.C) Class C shares with a bid-ask price as below: